skotperez/wpmap/README.md

 + Upload the plugin to your plugins folder and activate it.
 + Set up the variables in wpmap/wpmap-config.php file.
+ + Set the name of the custom fields that store city and country.
+ + Set default post type to be used for the map
+ + Set the default center and zoom level of the map
 + Customize the styles of the map in wpmap/style/map.css

 ## How does it work?